CBO-FM: Local programming

-The station's local programs are Ottawa Morning, hosted by Robyn Bresnahan and All in a Day (hosted by Alan Neal) in the afternoon.
+The station's local programs are Ottawa Morning, hosted by Rebecca Zandbergen, and All in a Day (hosted by Alan Neal) in the afternoon.
 However, most of the relay transmitters air the Toronto-originated Ontario Morning in place of Ottawa Morning.
 Unlike most Radio One stations, which air provincewide morning programs on Saturdays and Sundays, the station also produces its own Saturday morning show, In Town and Out, although it airs Fresh Air, the provincewide weekend morning program for the rest of Ontario, on Sundays.

 In addition, CBO-FM produces the regional noon news and talk program Ontario Today, which airs on all CBC Radio One stations in Ontario including Toronto, and the national network program, The House.
 It also formerly produced Bandwidth, a music show which aired on all Radio One stations in Ontario outside of Toronto until 2014.

 Transmitters

 On November 9, 1989, CHEZ-FM Inc. was denied a license to add a new FM transmitter at Carleton Place on 92.3 MHz to rebroadcast the programming of the CBC's English-language AM network CBO.

 On July 5, 2010, the CBC applied to change Brockville's CBOB-FM frequency from 106.5 to 91.9 MHz which received CRTC approval on November 10, 2010.

-On June 2, 2014, the CBC submitted an application to convert CBLI Deep River from the AM band 1110 kHz to the FM band at 97.9 MHz.
+On June 2, 2014, the CBC submitted an application to convert CBLI 1110 to 97.9 MHz.
 This application was approved on September 30, 2014.
 The callsign sign CBCD-FM-1 was chosen for the new FM transmitter to replace CBLI.

 On June 29, 2018, the CBC submitted an application to add a new Radio One FM transmitter at Belleville.
-The new transmitter will operate at 104.7 MHz with the proposed callsign CBO-FM-1.
+The new transmitter will operate on 104.7 MHz with the proposed callsign CBO-FM-1.
 The CRTC approved the CBC's application on September 26, 2018.
 On August 13, 2020, CBO-FM-1 officially signed on.

-On March 18, 2021, the CBC had applied to the CRTC to change CBO-FM-1 Belleville from 104.7 MHz to 90.3 MHz with a power increase from 8,420 watts to 14,470 watts.
-The change is due to ongoing interference with WBBS 104.7 Fulton, New York (near Syracuse).
+On March 18, 2021, the CBC had applied to the CRTC to change CBO-FM-1 to 90.3 MHz with a power increase from 8,420 watts to 14,470 watts.
+The change is due to ongoing interference with WBBS Fulton, New York (near Syracuse).
 The CBC's application to change CBO-FM-1's frequency to 90.3 MHz was approved by the CRTC on May 18, 2021.
 CBO-FM-1 Belleville moved to its new frequency at 90.3 FM on November 1, 2021.

-On May 24, 2022, the CRTC approved the CBC's application to increase the effective radiated power of CBCD-FM-1 Deep River from 50 to 89 watts, decrease the effective height of the antenna above average terrain from 9.8 to -56.8 metres.
+On May 24, 2022, the CRTC approved the CBC's application to increase the effective radiated power of CBCD-FM-1 to 89 watts, decrease the effective height of the antenna above average terrain from 9.8 to -56.8 metres.